diegopereiraeng/kubernetes-snapshot-extension/README.md

  * Changed Running to RunningPods
  * Changed Failed to FailedPods

-Metrics now are collected minute by minute
+Metrics now are collected minute by minute as default

 ## What was fixed?